Classically Frustrated Magnets, Symmetries and $\mathbb Z_2$-Equivariant Topology: The Topological Classification

 with $E\coloneqq(e_1\ \cdots\ e_n)$ denoting the canonical $n$-frame.

 To unlock a deduction of our sought-after homotopical classification of zero modes in frustrated systems, we formulate one of the main results of this paper.
 Namely, \Cref{homotopy groups of equivariant loop space} establishes an isomorphism between the homotopy groups of $\Z_2$-equivariant iterated loop spaces and relative homotopy groups of pairs of iterated loop spaces, involving a dimensional shift.
 This \Cref{homotopy groups of equivariant loop space} is of vital importance because strong topological invariants are contained in sets of path components (constituting the ``zeroth homotopy groups'') of $\Z_2$-equivariant iterated loop spaces of complex Stiefel manifolds.
-More on $\Z_2$-equivariant loop spaces can be found in \cite{gitler2006recent}.

-The following \Cref{homotopy groups of equivariant loop space} generalises a result that is crucial for the topological classification of free-fermion ground states of gapped systems with symmetries \cite[Lemma 5.13]{Kennedy_2015} from the loop space of certain symmetric spaces to the iteration of the loop space construction for arbitrary $\Z_2$-spaces.
-Another special case was previously intuitively stated in \cite{Turner_2012} for the study of three-dimensional insulators with inversion symmetry and is now generalised to any dimension of the underlying lattice.
+The following \Cref{homotopy groups of equivariant loop space} generalizes a result that is used for the topological classification of free-fermion ground states of gapped systems with symmetries \cite{Kennedy_2015} from the loop space of certain Riemannian symmetric spaces to the iteration of the loop space construction for any $\Z_2$-space.
+Another weaker variant was previously stated for the study of three-dimensional insulators with inversion symmetry\cite{Turner_2012} and is now generalized to any dimension of the underlying lattice.
 The chosen base points for the left and right-hand side of \cref{eq:Main Lemma} are the constant maps to $x_0$\footnote{We usually suppress the base point in the notation if the context makes the choice of base point clear.}.
-From a purely mathematical point of view, the following lemma should be compared to the simple and familiar statement $\pi_D\l(\Omega^{d+1}X\r)\cong\pi_{D+d+1}(X)$ \cite[123]{dieck2008algebraic}.
+From a purely mathematical point of view, the following theorem should be compared to the familiar statement $\pi_D\l(\Omega^{d+1}X\r)\cong\pi_{D+d+1}(X)$\cite{dieck2008algebraic_loop}.